Beard Trimming Guide: Using Scissors, Trimmers, & Clippers

 2. Move the clippers downward along the beard’s natural growth direction, using smooth and steady strokes.

-3. Shape the beard by carefully trimming around the edges, following its natural lines.
+3. Shape the beard by carefully trimming around the edges, following its natural lines and blending into the sideburns for a clean transition.

 When to Use Scissors, Trimmer, or Clipper